Greetings from the team at PhysioNorth!

 What is a waitlist?

 A wait list is a list of people who are waiting for treatment.
 They are waiting because the number of people who need the treatment is greater than the number of appointments or physiotherapists available to provide that treatment in their area.
+The ministry of health places limits on the number of patients that can be seen each year.
+This artificially creates a waitlist to ensure we have enough public funding for patients throughout the year.

 Who goes on a waitlist?